2019-20 fees will be confirmed later in the academic year.

-At least five studentships will be available in 2018/19 to applicants who can clearly demonstrate academic excellence in any area relevant to the strategic interests the School of Economics.
+At least four studentships will be available in 2019/20 to applicants who can clearly demonstrate academic excellence in any area relevant to the research strengths of the School of Economics.

 There are three main schemes under which you can apply for scholarships (see below).
 All three have identical academic requirements – a strong research proposal in any of the School’s fields of concentration and good performance on a relevant Masters degree or equivalent.
 The main difference between these schemes is in the deadlines for application, but competition will be fierce and you are advised to apply as early as possible.